-How to Monitor Your Model Context Provider (MCP) Server
+How to Monitor an MCP Server

 Problem

-Running a Model Context Provider (MCP) server is critical for your AI applications, but traditional HTTP monitoring often falls short.
+Running a Model Context Protocol (MCP) server is critical for your AI applications, but traditional HTTP monitoring often falls short.
 MCP servers communicate using the JSON-RPC 2.0 protocol, requiring specific request/response patterns that standard health checks don't cover.
-How can you confidently ensure your MCP server is healthy and responsive at all times, without custom scripts or complex setups?
+A server can return 200 OK with an HTML error page, stop echoing the JSON-RPC id, or quietly return an empty tools/list — and every one of those looks healthy to a status-code pinger while breaking every AI client that connects.

 Solution